RM-8vt13r/quake-fibre/README.md

 ## Usage
-Take a look at the notebooks in the `scripts' folder for specific demonstrations.
+Take a look at the notebooks in the 'scripts' folder for specific demonstrations.
 After [installation](#installation), general usage looks like:
 ```python
 from configparser import ConfigParser